 How you can help your children learn and develop at home.

 The COVID-19 virus has meant that we have all had to make changes to the way we live our lives.
-During this time schools and settings are closed to most children and their learning will need to continue in a different way.
+During the time schools and settings are closed, not operating as normal/fully or where children are having to isolate learning will need to continue in a different way.
 The most important thing for your children is to make sure that they are able to Stay Safe and Stay Learning.

 As parents or carers there are some important things you can do to help.
 The most important thing is to help everyone in your household to stay safe and look after the health and well-being of all those you live with.
 Follow the latest guidance on the Welsh Government website.